tauri-apps/tauri/.changes/pnpm-android.md

 'cli.rs': 'patch'
 ---

-Fix `tauri anroid build/dev` crashing when used with standalone `pnpm` executable on Windows.
+Fix `tauri android build/dev` crashing when used with standalone `pnpm` executable on Windows.